browserhtml/browserhtml/README.md

 Even though it includes tags like *vbox*, *hbox*, *spacer*, …, it's all HTML (see `layout.css` to see how they mimic xul layout).

-Current priority is to re-implement the basics features of Firefox Desktop to make Firefox.html a usable browser, and understand what's missing at the platform level for a perfect integration to the OS.
+Current priority is to re-implement the basic features of Firefox Desktop to make Firefox.html a usable browser, and understand what's missing at the platform level for a perfect integration to the OS.

 **The Runtime**